 - 1. LANGUAGE ACQUISITION: This is the primary focus of the ESOL program. - 2.
 BASIC ACADEMIC SKILLS RELATED TO LANGUAGE ACQUISITION: Grammar, sentence structure, reading and writing skills are taught at the appropriate levels. - 3.
-WORKFORCE READINESS SKILLS: These skills are incorporated within the overall ESOL program. - 4.
-CULTURAL AWARENESS AND CITIZENSHIP: American culture is incorporated within the overall ESOL program.
+WORKFORCE READINESS SKILLS: These skills are incorporated within the overall ESOL program. - CULTURAL AWARENESS AND CITIZENSHIP: American culture is incorporated within the overall ESOL program.
 A Citizenship Unit designed to give a basic understanding of American history and government is taught to all students. - 5.
 SCANS: These are incorporated in the ESOL program. - 6.
 BASIC COMPUTER LITERACY: Introductory lessons are provided for the computer competency necessary to navigate ESOL programs. - 7.
-VPI (Vocational Preparatory Instruction): When an ESOL student attains an advanced level (CASAS), the student is referred to the VPI lab for additional academic skills, to a school guidance counselor, or to an appropriate career-technical class.
+AAAE (Applied Adult Academic Education): When an ESOL student attains an advanced level (CASAS), the student is referred to the lab for additional academic skills, to a school guidance counselor, or to an appropriate career-technical class. - 8.
+CAREER PATHWAYS: Students develop a career plan where contextualized curriculum is used.
+Florida CHOICES is available for upper-level ESOL students.